 (i) any application of any law of the Commonwealth, any Commonwealth authority, the State, any State authority or any local government.

-(2) If a user, Western Power or a person who makes an access application (called the “affected person”) is unable wholly or in part to perform on time and as required any obligation under the access agreement or these regulations (other than an obligation to pay money) because of the occurrence of a force majeure event, then, subject to this regulation, that obligation (called the “affected obligation”) is suspended to the extent that and for so long as the affected person’s ability to perform the affected obligation is affected by that force majeure event.
+(2) If a user, a corporation or a person who makes an access application (called the “affected person”) is unable wholly or in part to perform on time and as required any obligation under the access agreement or these regulations (other than an obligation to pay money) because of the occurrence of a force majeure event, then, subject to this regulation, that obligation (called the “affected obligation”) is suspended to the extent that and for so long as the affected person’s ability to perform the affected obligation is affected by that force majeure event.

-(3) Without limiting subregulation (2), Western Power’s obligation to transfer electricity to or from a connection by means of the electricity transmission network or provide an access service is suspended during any period that the transfer of electricity to or from that connection or the provision of the access service in respect of that connection is interrupted or curtailed under regulation 25 or regulation 29 to the extent of the interruption or curtailment.
+(3) Without limiting subregulation (2), a corporation’s obligation to transfer electricity to or from a connection by means of the electricity transmission network or provide an access service is suspended during any period that the transfer of electricity to or from that connection or the provision of the access service in respect of that connection is interrupted or curtailed under regulation 25 or regulation 29 to the extent of the interruption or curtailment.

 (4) Subject to subregulations (5), (6) and (7), if a force majeure event occurs, then the affected person must —